 The wielders of the famous BFS in the Redwall series can all pretty much do it instantly, even though they're mostly aged about twelve and may not ever have picked up a sword before.
-Possibly partly justified because it's heavily implied that they're the reincarnations of the Sword's first bearer, Martin, and the skills carry over between lifetimes.
+It's heavily implied that they're the reincarnations of the Sword's first bearer, Martin, and the skills carry over between lifetimes.

 Subverted in the Isaac Asimov short story Profession.
 Nearly everyone, on reaching their majority, gets an instant education implanted into their brains for the occupation that they are best suited for, based on aptitude testing.
 There is a downside to this, though: people who receive their education this way become incapable of much in the way of original thought.
 Only a selected few, with the aptitude to learn the hard, old-fashioned way, are capable of developing new technologies.